Leukocytes in Urine While Pregnant

 4. Kidney Infections

-This is a type of urinary tract infection that leads to the bladder becoming inflamed and causes the number of white blood cells in the urine to rise.
+This type of urinary tract infection leads to the bladder becoming inflamed and causes the number of white blood cells in the urine to rise.
 It is caused by a bacterial infection and has symptoms similar to UTI, but there is also lower back pain and discomfort in the pelvic region.
 If the inflammation is severe, traces of blood are found along with leukocytes in the urine.

 Signs and Symptoms of White Blood Cells in Urine While Pregnant